kalutm/kalutm-kalutm/README.md

 ## What I Do
 - Application Development – Building innovative and efficient software solutions
 - Problem Solving – Tackling complex challenges and optimizing performance
-- Continuous Learning – Exploring new tools, frameworks, and best practices
+- Learning – Exploring new tools, frameworks, and best practices

 ## Connect with Me
 - LinkedIn: [linkedin.com/in/YourLinkedInUsername](https://www.linkedin.com/in/kaleb-tsefahun-016677308/)